 Q: What are the operating hours of the GFM?

-A: Saturdays from 8AM to 12PM during fall/spring season (usually October through March)
+A: Saturdays from 8AM to 12PM during fall/winter season (usually October through March)

 Saturdays from 7AM to 11AM during summer season (usually April through September)